 In this article, we will focus on the use of Hemp in textiles but if you are interested in all the other uses and their history, know that there are many articles on the multiple uses of this plant.

 The oldest hemp thread dates back to about 2300 BC, but hemp was already used years before that.
 In fact, the oldest archaeological evidence of its use found in China dates back to 8000 BC.

-In 600 BC, hemp fibers were used in China to make clothes.
+In 600 BC, hemp fibres were used in China to make clothes.
 In Europe, its textile use was attested in the Middle Ages and its fibers were used to make western royal clothes.

-It was also during this period that Emperor Charlemagne encouraged its cultivation because he quickly realized that hemp was a rich and prosperous commodity because of its many uses.
+It was also during this period that Emperor Charlemagne encouraged Hemp cultivation because he quickly realized that hemp was a rich and prosperous commodity because of its many uses.

-Hemp fibers were also used to make sails, ropes and ladders for boats.
-Indeed, its fiber is so strong that it has allowed many explorers to sail the oceans.
+Hemp fibres were also used to make sails, ropes, and ladders for boats.
+Indeed, its fibre is so strong that it has allowed many explorers to sail the oceans.
 Christophe Colomb himself would have taken hemp with him in 1492!

 The manufacturing process of hemp textiles

 There are eight steps in the manufacture of textile hemp:

 - Hemp Cultivation: This includes planting, maintaining, and improving the crop

 - Retting: This involves macerating the hemp stalks in water so that the pectin (a gel present in the cells) releases the hemp fibres.